 Catella Shoemaker is obviously a young brand, but Daniel Wegan made hundreds of shoes for Gaziano & Girling during his time there, and we take that into account here as well.
 Cause the 2019 world champion in shoemaking not only has an extremely high level of making, he has shown that his minimum level is almost as impressing.

-- John Lobb Paris – The French powerhouse might not be up there on the absolute highest of levels with their bespoke, but they are more or less always on the level just below, you always know that you get great stuff here, even if production numbers are huge compared to most bespoke brands.
+- John Lobb Paris – The French powerhouse might not be up there on the absolute highest of levels of finishing and details with their bespoke, but they are more or less always on the level just below, you always know that you get great stuff here, even if production numbers are huge compared to most bespoke brands.

 - Marquess – Shoji Kawaguchi’s brand has grown a lot the past years, maybe almost too fast at one point, but now they’re back at offering a continuously excellent level of shoes.
 Read a report about Marquess here.